 | Call 1984

-Simon has a property, commercial and professional negligence practice consisting of advocacy, drafting, advisory work and mediating in a range of property and business related matters.
+Simon has a property, commercial and professional negligence practice consisting of advocacy, drafting, advisory work and mediating in a range of property and business-related matters.
 He is recommended as a leading junior for property litigation work by Chambers UK and the Legal 500, and for professional negligence work and as a leading mediator by the Legal 500.
+In July 2018 he was inducted into the Legal 500 Hall of Fame for his work as a mediator.

 Experience and Expertise

-More than 20 years at the Commercial Chancery Bar have equipped Simon Williams with the sort of experience which for some time has been recognised by the leading legal directories.
-As an advocate he appears frequently in the Chancery Lists of the County Court, in the Chancery Division of the High Court (including the Companies Court), in the Technology and Construction Court and in the Court of Appeal, in various tribunals, and in mediation and arbitration.
-In 2009 he appeared in one of the last cases to be heard by the judicial committee of the House of Lords.
-He is also an experienced and well-regarded civil and commercial mediator.
+More than 30 years at the Bar have equipped Simon with the sort of experience which for some time has been recognised by the leading legal directories.
+As an advocate he appears frequently in the Property Trusts and Probate, Business, TCC, Insolvency and Companies lists of the Business and Property Courts of England and Wales, in the Court of Appeal, in the First Tier and Upper Tribunals, and in mediation and arbitration.
+In February 2009 he appeared in one of the last cases to be heard by the Judicial Committee of the House of Lords.
+He is as comfortable on paper or in conference as he is dealing with urgent interlocutory relief, appearing at trial or in front of the various appellate courts and tribunals.
+Simon is also an experienced and well-regarded mediator of property and commercial disputes.

 Cases and Work of Note